ipavlic/apex-stats/README.md

 ## `mean`

-Arithmetic mean
+Arithmetic mean.

 ## `geometricMean`

-Geometric mean
+Geometric mean.
+All values need to be positive, otherwise it does not exist.

-* `harmonicMean`
+## `harmonicMean`

-Harmonic mean
+Harmonic mean.
+All values need to be positive, otherwise it does not exist.

 ## `median`